Koredotcom/docs/docs/xo/quality-management/analyze/adherence-heatmap.md

     This is calculated by comparing:
     <img src="../adher-heatmap/images/adher-calc.png" alt="Agent Leaderboard" title="Agent Leaderboard" style="border: 1px solid gray; zoom:100%;">

-    * The % adherence for each tile (box) in the heatmap is calculated based on evaluation form, agent, and date range.
+    The % adherence for each tile (box) in the heatmap is calculated based on evaluation form, agent, and date range.

-* **Applicability of metrics**
+* **Applicability of Metrics**

     This depends on the form of the queue selected.